balanced/balanced-docs/overview/rev1/guides/debits.rst

 bank account via the ACH Network.
 Funds obtained via credit card debits are immediately available in escrow.
 Funds being obtained via ACH debits are generally available in escrow in 3-4 business days.
 Currently Balanced supports credit card debits as well as bank accounts debits via ACH.
+Marketplaces that make use of ACH are advised to utilize a ``Callback`` (webhook) and listen for ``Events`` to be notified of status changes.

 Debits have a ``status`` attribute representing the current status of the debit throughout the payout process.
 There are three possible ``status`` values: